 A Guide to Transitioning Out of a Teaching Career

 Teachers have a diverse skillset that is easily applied to many roles in a variety of different industries.
-If you’re looking to move on from education to something new, read on to find out how to highlight your professional strengths in the job search.
+If you’re a teacher looking for a career change to something new, read on to find out how to highlight your professional strengths in the job search.

 By: Ashley Dolar | Contributor for Let’s Eat, Grandma